-On March 25, 2020, the Company announced that in response to market conditions, it is adapting operations and aggressively reducing costs, including by postponing the start-up and construction of its facility in Valleyfield, Québec (the "Québec Facility") in order to centralize cultivation in Canada at its facility in Hamilton, Ontario (the "Hamilton Facility").
-The Company has temporarily laid off the majority of its employees in Quebec with the intention of beginning operations in Valleyfield later in 2020.
-The Company has also undertaken further cost reduction measures including temporary salary reductions and a freeze on non-essential recruitment and consultancy work.
-As the Company advances towards new operating milestones (discussed in the Business Objectives and Milestones" section below), a summary of previous objectives related to the facilities is available as follows:
+On March 25, 2020, the Company announced that in response to market conditions, it is adapting operations and aggressively reducing costs, including by postponing the start-up and construction of its Québec Facility in order to centralize cultivation in Canada at its Hamilton Facility.
+The Company has also undertaken further cost reduction measures including some temporary salary reductions and a freeze on non-essential recruitment and consultancy work.